-Port The UDP port to use on the RADIUS accounting server.
-If the port is set to 0 (zero), the default port (1813) is used on the RADIUS accounting server.
-The secret is a text string used by RADIUS to encrypt the client and server authenticator field during exchanges between the router and a Secret RADIUS authentication server.
+Label Description The RADIUS accounting server number for which the configuration below applies.
+Enabled Check to enable the RADIUS accounting server IP Address The IP address or hostname of the RADIUS accounting server.
+IP IP Address address is expressed in dotted decimal notation.
+The UDP port to use on the RADIUS accounting server.
+If the port is Port set to 0 (zero), the default port (1813) is used on the RADIUS accounting server.
+Secret The secret is a text string used by RADIUS to encrypt the client and Secret server authenticator field during exchanges between the router and a

+TACACS+ server.
 The router encrypts PPP PAP passwords using this text string.
-The secret - up to 29 characters long - shared between the RADIUS authentication server and the switch stack.
+The secret - up to 29 characters long - shared between the TACACS+ server and the switch stack.

-Authentication and Accounting Server Status
+Authentication and Accounting Server Status Overview

-This page provides information about the status of the RADIUS server configurable on the authentication configuration page.
+This page provides an overview of the status of the RADIUS servers configurable on the authentication configuration page.